mosabbir4210/Azure-Enterprise-Server-Secure-Multi-Service-Stack-with-Zero-Trust-Architecture/README.md

 ```
 ## 🔄 Reverse Proxy Snippet

-If you were to use Nginx as a proxy for your CyberPanel or a Node.js app, the command to create the config would be:
+**If you were to use Nginx as a proxy for your CyberPanel or a Node.js app, the command to create the config would be**:

 ```bash